-When requesting the IRB approval for expanded access for treatment use, the application does not need to go through the Scientific Review Committee (SRC), nor are COI disclosures required, unless a clinician on the IRB application has or declares a conflict of interest.
-Human research protections training is not required, but recommended.
+When requesting the IRB approval for expanded access for treatment use, COI disclosures are not required, unless a clinician on the IRB application has or declares a conflict of interest.
+Human research protections training is not required but recommended.

 REQUEST TO USE AN EXTERNAL IRB OR SIRB FOR MULTI-SITE RESEARCH PROJECTS